 Qualifications and Requirements:

 • Volunteers are required to commit to program for 1 year

-• If trail work is done as a group, one individual 18 or older must be designated as the group leader and liaison to New River Gorge National River
+• If trail work is done as a group, one individual 18 or older must be designated as the group leader and liaison to New River Gorge National Park and Preserve

 • All volunteers or volunteer group leaders must sign and submit a Volunteer Agreement form before beginning their duties as trail adopters

 • Volunteers must complete and submit a Trail Report form after each trail work day